professor, eppley institute

 - Several of the main projects in my laboratory center around the study of a complex mucin-like glycoprotein, MUC1, which is believed to play an important role in the normal function of pancreatic ductal epithelia and in the pathogenesis of pancreatic diseases, such as pancreatic adenocarcinoma.
 We are using the techniques of molecular and cellular biology to examine the regulation of expression and the mechanisms of post-translational processing of MUC1 in tumor cells and other disease conditions as compared to their normal cell counterparts.
 These studies also provide a paradigm to study basic aspects of the post-translational process (particularly O-glycosylation).
 We are developing and characterizing new monoclonal antibodies and tumor vaccine reagents for diagnostic and therapeutic uses that target known tumor associated antigens found on mucins.
 We are also studying the MUC1 promoter.

-- I have received funding by the National Cancer Institute (NCI) as PI of a Biomarker Developmental Laboratory (organ focus Pancreas) within the Early Detection Research Network (EDRN).
+- I serve as the Principal Investigator of a Pancreatic SPORE and am the PI on a project in the SPORE program that is directed towards developing and testing vaccines for treating pancreatic cancer.
+I have received funding by the National Cancer Institute (NCI) as PI of a Biomarker Developmental Laboratory (organ focus Pancreas) within the Early Detection Research Network (EDRN).
 Biomarker Developmental Laboratories have the responsibility for the development and characterization of new biomarkers or the refinement of existing biomarkers.
+I am Core Director and Project PI in an NCI Pancreatic Tumor Microenvironment Network (TMEN), and I continue to have R01 funding for basic studies of the role of MUC 1 in metastasis and progression of pancreatic cancer.

 The EDRN was created as a foundation for collaborative research on molecular, genetic, and other biological "markers" of human cancers with the goal of creating a multicenter network to discover and coordinate the evaluation of biomarkers for the early detection of common cancers, such as prostate, breast, lung, colorectal, ovarian, and upper aerodigestive tract cancers.
 These biomarkers could be present in blood, urine, sputum, or tissues and could serve as indicators of early cancer or of risk for impending cancer.
 Objectives of the EDRN are: